 Under what circumstances would I be ineligible to take the LSAT?

-In addition, if you do not agree to the terms and conditions of the LSAC Candidate Agreement, you will not be permitted to take the LSAT.
+- If you do not agree to the terms and conditions of the LSAC Candidate Agreement, you will not be permitted to take the LSAT.

 How many times may I take the LSAT?

-Starting with the September 2019 test administration, test takers are permitted to take the LSAT:
+Test takers are permitted to take the LSAT:

 - A total of seven times over a lifetime.